XCSoar/XCSoar/XCSoarV4-README.txt

 - Adjustable font for long infoboxes (especially time)

 Changes from 4.5beta3 to 4.5beta4
+- Exit simulator if battery lower than 20% (warning < 30%)
+- Fixed crash during Waypoint details, when none selected
 - Reduce length of labels where possible
 - Change default.xci buttons to stay consistent between modes, removed some defatul modes changes